Peccary-PMX/Peccary/README.md

 > devtools::install_github(c("Peccary-PMX/Peccary", "Peccary-PMX/PeccAnalysis", "Peccary-PMX/PeccaReverse", "Peccary-PMX/PeccaResult"))

-*Explenation: the first Peccary installation also install PeccAnalysis, PeccaReverse and PeccaResult if they are not yet installed.
-However, the three sub-packages are not updated automatically  for each update of the main Peccary package*

 ## How to use Peccary

 Once Peccary has been installed and loaded (*"library(peccary)*"), the easiest way to use it is through its Shiny Application.
 To launch it please execute